Please open/download this PDF for the full AQUA 2016 programme (large 46MB file).

 Convenors: Michael-Shawn Fletcher, Michela Mariani, Kristen Beck, Haidee Cadd

-Overview: This session is all about the El Nino-Southern Oscillation (ENSO) and seeks to explore how the palaeo-record can inform us about the evolution and impacts of ENSO through time.
-Presentations are welcome that shed light on any aspect of ENSO, such as how ENSO variability is manifest in proxy records; how ENSO drives climatic change, terrestrial and marine ecosystem dynamics, biomass burning and/or other natural processes; how ENSO interacts with other climate features; the development of new potential ENSO proxies; or novel analyses that seek to tease apart the relative influences of ENSO and other factors from proxy records.
+Overview: This session was all about the El Nino-Southern Oscillation (ENSO) and seeks to explore how the palaeo-record can inform us about the evolution and impacts of ENSO through time.
+Presentations were welcome that shed light on any aspect of ENSO, such as how ENSO variability is manifest in proxy records; how ENSO drives climatic change, terrestrial and marine ecosystem dynamics, biomass burning and/or other natural processes; how ENSO interacts with other climate features; the development of new potential ENSO proxies; or novel analyses that seek to tease apart the relative influences of ENSO and other factors from proxy records.